patrick-ogrady/website/hackmd/vryx-poc.md

 to store enough data for other Validators to sync to the network.
 As a result, Validators don't require much disk space and can run at "steady state" indefinitely because they clean up after themselves.

-### Vilmo: Verifiable State Transition Application and Sync without Merklization
+### Vilmo: Verifiable State Transitions and Sync without Merklization

 Many blockchains merklize their state to provide...